You’re looking for a new cue ?

 Things to take into consideration when doing this – make sure you keep the same height / position when you strike through the cue ball.
-Height is very important, when striking below centre you create drag which lessens the deflection and creates pull, striking above centre will create slightly more deflection, so try and keep to central height for best results.
+Height is very important, when striking below center you create drag which lessens the deflection and creates pull, striking above center will create slightly more deflection, so try and keep to central height for best results.

 After doing this you will have had the chance to see how your cue is reacting using side and the deflection being created.
 This is one of the main reasons that players can or can’t get on with new cues.
 Players with experience have an expectation as to how they expect a cue to play when using side or shots at distance, any difference in deflection will be more noticeable.

 A cue with a high of deflection is more difficult to play with.
 Although players will get used to them over time and learn to compensate for the deflection, this inevitably leads to a lack of consistency.
 I have found that very good players who use cues with a lot of deflection need to practice more regularly to keep their standard of play high and consistent.
 A cue with little deflection is easier to get used to.
 Players benefit from this because it can allow them to play without having to adjust so much from the line of a shot when using side spin.

 Most cues will naturally create some deflection, about half a ball (the edge of the cue ball will go over the black spot) when doing the deflection test correctly.

 Less than half a cue ball is good, very few cues produce no deflection.

-The majority of players don’t strike through the centre of the cue ball when meaning to do so, having a cue with low deflection is forgiving as it reduces the effect of unintentional side.
+The majority of players don’t strike through the center of the cue ball when meaning to do so, having a cue with low deflection is forgiving as it reduces the effect of unintentional side.

 Some of you are thinking that type of tip and shape of tip will have an influence.